kt-ritesh/User-Management-System-With-Validation/README.md

 </br>
 <b> Add User </b>

-* PostMapping: /addUser
+* PostMapping: addUser

 This endpoint makes a call to method in userService class which is connected to database.
 In database we add a new user given through API.

-* GetMapping: /getAllUser
+* GetMapping: getAllUser

 This endpoint makes a call to method in userService class which retrieves data of all users from database.
 This data is sent to controller which is then sent through the API to client.